codex-storage/codex-research/design/marketplace.md

 Note that even though we use the Kademlia distance function, this bears no relation to the DHT.
 We use the blockchain address of the host, not its peer id.

+This dispersal mechanism still requires modeling to check that it meets its goals, and to find the optimal value for the dispersal parameter, given certain network conditions.
+It is also worth looking into simpler alternatives.

 Conclusion
 ----------